-- Implementation measure 3b(4): A pre-disturbance denning badger survey shall be scheduled within three days prior to the start of vegetation and ground-disturbing project activities.
-The survey will be performed by a qualified biologist.
-The survey will include the entire area where disturbance will occur, as well as buffers of 100 feet in all directions.
-Survey results will be reported to CDFW, Bishop, Mono County, and to the construction foreperson within 24 hours of survey completion, in order to formulate avoidance measures.
-Unless modified in consultation with CDFW, active dens will be buffered by a minimum distance of 100 feet, until the biologist finds that den occupation has ended. - Implementation measure 3b(5): All areas burned in 2000 within the property (14.8 acres, minus acres that are permanently converted to approved Tioga Specific Plan facilities) will be seeded using locally collected bitterbrush (Purshia tridentata), at a rate of 4 pounds/acre pure live seed.
-In addition, diverse shrubs and grasses with available locally collected seed (acceptable species are: antelope bitterbrush, big sagebrush, mountain mahogany, desert peach, wild buckwheat (Eriogonum microthecum, E. fasciculatum, or E. umbellatum), yellow rabbitbrush, silvery lupine, chicalote, basin wildrye, and any of the regionally common needlegrasses) will be spread, bringing the total application rate to 10 pounds/acre.
-Seeding will be performed just prior to the onset of winter snows in the same year that project construction is initiated.
-If, after a period of five growing seasons has passed, a qualified botanist finds that total live cover provided by native shrub and grasses has not increased to 20% above that measured at adjacent (unseeded) burn scar areas, then the entire burn area will be seeded again as described above. - Policy 3ce: Utilize introduced vegetation that at maturity will provide additional screening to aid in the visual blending of the project into the natural landscape. - Implementation measure 3c(1): The landscaping plan shall include a map that shows all existing project site trees.
-Existing trees shall be retained on site and incorporated when consistent with the landscaping standards in Policy 3e. - Implementation measure 3c(2): The landscaping plan shall specify use of locally adapted species and appropriate plant husbandry that will cause the most rapid possible attainment of mature screening height or bulk in the Mono Basin climate. - Implementation measure 3c(32): All_The-landscaping plan-shall be in accordance with the Conceptual Landscaping standards outlines in identify visually prominent areas where vegetation can be effectively used for screening and visual blending of the project into the native landscape.
-Landscape techniques in these areas shall include transplanting and focused husbandry of nursery grown native shrubs and trees to the greatest extent possible.
+- Implementation measure 3a(1): Prior to the issuance of occupancy permits for any of the site facilities, the planning director shall approve a revegetation plan for areas within the open space designations disturbed during construction of underground facilities. - Implementation measure 3a(2): The revegetation plan shall conform to the mitigation measures and recommendations outlined in the Subsequent Final EIR Mitigation Program. - Policy 3b: Maximize the use of indigenous plant species. - Implementation measure 3b(1): The landscaping plan shall identify areas that have been or will be temporarily disturbed during construction.
+All such areas shall be revegetated using the native shrubs and herbaceous species that are dominant within project-designated Open Space lands.
+Native species also are to be used to the greatest extent possible throughout areas of formal landscaping within the project area. - Implementation measure 3b(2): Prior to issuance of any building or grading permits, the project proponent shall submit a detailed landscape plan to the Mono County Planning Department for review and approval.
+The species of native vegetation and how they will be procured and introduced (seeding, transplanting) will be included in the landscaping plan and subject to approval.
+Revegetation methods detailed in the landscape plan shall be in substantial conformance with the conceptual landscape standards and objectives contained in Table F. Mono Basin - Policy 3c: Utilize introduced vegetation that at maturity will provide additional screening to aid in the visual blending of the project into the natural landscape. - Implementation measure 3c(1): The landscaping plan shall include a map that shows all existing project site trees.
+Existing trees shall be retained on site and incorporated when landscaping. - Implementation measure 3c(2): The landscaping plan shall specify use of locally adapted species and appropriate plant husbandry that will cause the most rapid possible attainment of mature screening height or bulk in the Mono Basin climate. - Implementation measure 3c(3): The landscaping plan shall identify visually prominent areas where vegetation can be effectively used for screening and visual blending of the project into the native landscape.
+Landscape techniques in these areas shall include transplanting and focused husbandry of nursery-grown native shrubs and trees to the greatest extent possible.
 Plant irrigation and protection from herbivory will be provided to the greatest extent possible to enhance survivorship and growth.
-This landscaping will be designed to screen or block views of the project from passenger vehicles on Highways 120 and 395, and shall be employed in the restaurant parking area, so that screening becomes effective within three to seven years after construction is completed.
-Table 7-12).
+This landscaping will be designed to screen or block views of the project from passenger vehicles on Highways 120 and 395, and shall be employed in the restaurant parking area, so that screening becomes effective within three to seven years after construction is completed. - Policy 3d: Ensure that introduced landscaping plants are irrigated, fertilized and maintained as necessary to prevent plantings from failing or becoming weedy.